Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 Usage: Simply run main.py and follow command line prompts.
   - Input raw log filename
   - Input desired output filename
+  - Script will write Output files to current directory (Can be used for Volume_BeverageCounts.py - See Below)
   - Plot data if desired

+For calculating water usage of machine run Volume_BeverageCounts.py and follow command line prompts.
+  - Input output filenames for 5000S+ and 9000F (These are created by using main.py)
+  - Output is a formatted print statement showing Total, Weekly, Daily water usage for each machine.

 # 2-20-2020: